Victor-Nikliaiev/LCM-Least-Common-Multiply/README.md

 # LCM (Least Common Multiply)
 ___
-> This class help you to compute least common multiply
+> This class can help you to compute least common multiply

 ![pic](https://images2.imgbox.com/38/1f/LPG1p1By_o.png)